- London events

 See all guided tours If you’re visiting London in February then try one of these sightseeing tours

-• Millennium Bridge This guided walk will take you along a small stretch of the Thames, to look at some of the river's best buildings. • The City This guided walk will take you around some of the streets and locations that Charles Dickens used within his novels.
+to • Millennium Bridge This guided walk will take you along a small stretch of the Thames, to look at some of the river's best buildings. to • The City This guided walk will take you around some of the streets and locations that Charles Dickens used within his novels.

 See all classical music All of the classical music, operas and ballets in London during February